kunalkapade01/Credit_Card_Financial_Dashboard-Using-Power_BI../README.md

 - **Project Objective :**

   - To design and implement an advanced Power BI dashboard that delivers dynamic, real-time analytics on key performance indicators (KPIs) related to credit card operations.
-  - This solution will enable stakeholders to monitor operational efficiency, track financial metrics, and identify emerging trends through interactive data visualizations,
+  - This solution will enable stakeholders to monitor operational efficiency, track financial metrics, and identify emerging trends through interactive data visualizations.
   - Ensuring informed decision-making and streamlined performance analysis on a weekly basis..

 - **Import Data into postgre SQL Database :**